“It’s all in how you look at it.” At least, that’s what I hear some say. Perspective, if you will, changes one’s outlook on a lot of things in life.

 As I was pondering this I thought about Jesus on the cross.
 It dawned on me, in the midst of the worse thing He would ever have to endure, how much He had a focus shift.
 How much He paid attention to the needs of others despite what He was going through.

 “Father, forgive them, for they do not know what they do,” (Luke 23:34, NKJV).

 Focus shift.
-Instead of ranting and raving, Jesus, in His agony and pain sought for the betterment of the very ones who were killing Him.
+Instead of ranting and raving, Jesus, in His agony and pain sought the betterment of the very ones who were killing Him.
 He knew He would die.
-He knew the pain would not ease until He did.
+He knew the pain would not cease until He did.
 This plan was going to go forth.
 Yet, He focused on the needs of others rather than Himself.